ouuan/naive-ui/src/popselect/demos/enUS/index.demo-entry.md

 # Popselect

-If you want select some options but don't want a picker, you can use popselect instead.
+If you want to select some options but don't want a picker, you can use popselect instead.

 ## Demos